-Catechesis of the Good Shepherd Registration for 2021/2022 will open in April.
+Catechesis of the Good Shepherd Registration for 2021/2022 is open.

 Jesus said, “Let the children come to me, and do not prevent them; for the kingdom of heaven belongs to such as these.”

 Behold, children are a gift from the Lord